Local derivative estimates for the heat equation coupled to the Ricci flow: Shi-type estimates

 Of course we can state Theorem 2.1 for all $k\geq 1$ and use Theorem 1.1 instead of Theorem 1.2 as the beginning of the induction, so the proof of Theorem 1.2 can be omitted.
-But we prefer to reserve it since it serves as a guide for the proof of Theorem 2.1.
-Note also that in the conclusion of Theorem 2.1 we can replace $PB_\frac{r}{2^k}(x_0, T)$ by $PB_\frac{r}{2}(x_0, T)$.
+But we prefer to reserve it since we do not need to use Shi's local derivative estimates in the proof of Theorem 1.2 (in contrast to the case $k\geq 3$), and moreover, it serves as a guide for the proof of Theorem 2.1.
+Note also that in the conclusion of Theorem 2.1 we can replace $PB_\frac{r}{2^k}(x_0, T)$ by $PB_\frac{r}{2}(x_0, T)$, of course, then the constant $C_k$ will be different.